sjoplin/Ace-Analytics/README.md

 ----
 ### Installation

-This requires Python3 as well as the packages PyQt5, PIL, reportLab, bs4, and pandas.
-Once you have these packages, simply run \_\_init\_\_.py and input the team name as shown on the website as well as the URL of the main team page.
+This only works with python3.
+If you plan on contributing, please create a virtual environment into a folder named "env".
+Once that is done, simply run \_\_init\_\_.py and input the team name as found on the team website as well as their home url.